France commemorates its 'forgotten' African veterans

 In 2017, ex-president Hollande awarded French citizenship to African war veterans who had fought for France in World War Two.

-In 2010, his predecessor Nicolas Sarkozy, who will be at the ceremony on Thursday, too bowed to public pressure by announcing that pensions would be the same for all veterans, irrespective of their nationality and place of residence.
+In 2010, his predecessor Nicolas Sarkozy, who will be at the ceremony on Thursday, also bowed to public pressure by announcing that pensions would be the same for all veterans, irrespective of their nationality or place of residence.

 Up until then, a French war veteran would receive something like 460 euros, whereas a Senegalese soldier took home only 193 euros and an Algerian soldier only 60 euros, per month.
 Today they all receive the same amount.